OBLIGATORY TRAVELER

 Sometimes a place is the place for a reason.
 Leonard’s Bakery’s malasadas are light and fluffy.
 The amount of sugar is perfect, and the fillings are full of flavor.
 The flavors we choose are the original, the macadamia nut, and the guava.

-As we travel throughout Hawaii, and try other malasadas, we find each bakery has their own, special, recipe.
+As we travel throughout Hawaii, and try other malasadas, we find each bakery has its own, special recipe.

 Waimea Valley